getreu/restructuredtext-notetaking/doc/source/body.rst

    .. important::

       New notes are created with an Unicode BOM indicating Unicode encoding.
-Do not use the ``notepad`` editor as it does not understand Unicode.
-Use ``Wordpad`` or any modern Unicode editor instead.
+Do not use the ``notepad`` editor coming with Windows older then Vista.
+These old verisons of ``notepad`` do not handle Unicode correctly.
+Use `Wordpad` or and other modern Unicode editor instead.

    Here you can specify the path to the restview_-program.
 Next configure the path to your editor of your